 I once sent $50 to Haiti, and my friend received only $20 after all the fees in Haiti, in addition to $5.99 I had already paid the money transfer service.
-And it’s hard to find a service that will send money to certain countries know to be the origins of many scams.
+And it’s hard to find a service that will send money to certain countries known to be the origins of many scams.
 So the difficulty and cost of sending a donation is prohibitive.

 However, even if were feasible to send money to a specific ministry, I can’t afford to send money to dozens of ministries and missionaries in a given month.
 I contribute monthly to Love for the Least and Global Catalytic Ministries, two wonderful disciple-making movements in the Middle East.
 I contribute less often to other organizations that I know are working to help the needy and build the Kingdom of God, as well as tithing to my church and helping several friends and family members periodically.
 If I could, I would love to help everyone who serves the Lord and cares for those in need who asks for my support.

 There is one thing I can do for them all, though.
 And that is to pray.
-In addition to my prayer lists for family, friends, church, and community/nation, I have a prayer list of nearly a hundred ministries and missionaries and pray for the complete list at least once a week.
+In addition to my prayer lists for family, friends, church, and community/nation, I have a prayer list of more than a hundred and sixty ministries and missionaries and pray for the complete list at least once a week.
 In addition, every time I get a message asking for prayer, I type out the prayer I pray and post it so the one who requested it knows what I prayed.
 Prayer is such an encouragement to individuals in ministry.
 Knowing that someone is approaching the Lord on behalf of them and their ministry means so much.
 They are always grateful when I pray.